Nathaniel200412/Aldous-/README.md

 A server software for Minecraft: Bedrock Edition
 ------------

-## Why should I prefer PaperPMMP?
+## Why should I prefer Aldous?
+## Also I want my daddy to see this

-Because PaperPMMP has more features and improvements than PocketMine-MP
+Because Aldous has more features and improvements than PocketMine-MP

 - Old Scheduler
 - Built in Devtools